Home » Cryptocurrency Trading Guide

 The spot market is made up of two types of traders: Makers and Takers.

 A maker is the initiator of a trade.
 As a maker, you put up a particular asset for sale on an exchange.
 For example, if a trader wants to sell a coin, they will open a trade specifying the price they want to sell it at.
-The takers are on the end of the market, they fulfil the maker’s order.
+The takers are on the end of the market, they fulfill the maker’s order.

 But makers are not just sellers, and takers are not just buyers: there are makers on both sides of the market as well as takers.
 A maker is someone that places a limit order, can be a sell or a buy order, which is added to the order book and creates liquidity.
 A taker, on the other hand, is someone that places a market order to buy or sell at the best available price.
 Makers create liquidity, while takers consume liquidity, which is how the names came about.